020 3740 5856

 Gifting your house to your children can be a strategy to avoid inheritance tax.
 However, this is fraught with problems, so it is important to seek professional advice to understand the implications.

 At face value, this strategy seems simple – transfer your property’s ownership to your children.
 However, there are numerous underlying complexities.
-For instance, for the gift to be wholly exempt from IHT, you need to outlive the transfer by seven years.
+For instance, for the gift to be wholly exempt from inheritance tax, you need to outlive the transfer by seven years.

 Moreover, if you continue residing in the property without paying rent, you might confront the “gift with reservation of benefit” rules which can bring its own set of challenges and tax implications.